MrOwaisAbdullah/gigbillow/docs/PROJECT_OVERVIEW.md

     - **Auto-fill:** Can auto-populate line items from logged time entries for a project.
     - **AI Summary:** Uses Genkit (`enhanceInvoice` flow) to write a professional and friendly summary for the invoice body.
     - **Expense Integration:** Seamlessly adds selected uninvoiced expenses to the total.
     - **PDF Generation:** Generates a professional, branded PDF of the invoice (`src/lib/pdf-utils.ts`), which costs 1 token.
-Users can pay extra to remove the GigBillow watermark.
+Users can pay extra to remove the OwFlex watermark.
     - **Public Share Link:** Generates a shareable public URL for clients to view the invoice (`/share/invoice/[id]`).

 #### g.
 Reporting Dashboard